ckevinhill/ckhill-blog/content/posts/airflow-on-kubernetes.md

 ### KubernetesPodOperator

-The KubernetesPodOperator is a specific Operator that allows DAGs to created Kubernetes Pods that run specific containers.
+The KubernetesPodOperator is a specific Operator that allows DAGs to create Kubernetes Pods that run specific containers.
 The idea is that you can containerize specific functionality, push container to image repository and then launch the container into the Kubernetes cluster.
 To enable the KubernetesPodOperator to have permission to create new Pods within the cluster we need to give our service account *airflow-sa* cluster permissions.

 `kubectl apply -f https://raw.githubusercontent.com/ckevinhill/airflow-kubernetes-example/master/create-service-account-role-bindings.yaml`